compling-wat/FORG3D/README.md

 - **Single Render**: Interactive form for rendering a single image with specific object configurations
 - **Multiple Renders**: Batch rendering interface for generating multiple image combinations
 - **Background Generation**: AI-powered background generation using Stable Diffusion XL inpainting

+Additionally, the GUI allows you to **configure the `config.json` settings** directly through the web interface, eliminating the need to manually edit configuration files.

 ### Setup and Launch